joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 There's also a practical side: time zones and overloaded calendars make inclusion costly, so make yourself easy to invite.
 Work asynchronously by default, keep things brief, and offer [flexible ways to collaborate](/boundaries-over-coordination).
 If you become someone who lightens the load instead of adding to it, you'll find more rooms opening up.

 Once you're there, don't overstay your welcome.
 Being in the room is about adding value, not just occupying a slot on a Zoom grid.
-Make your points, clarify next steps, and often underrated but much needed task is to summarise decisions afterwards so things don't get lost in the shuffle.
+Make your points, clarify next steps, and an often underrated but much-needed task is to summarise decisions afterwards so things don't get lost in the shuffle.
 The game isn't about being seen everywhere; it's about making your presence count when it matters.

 Getting in the room, especially in a remote company, isn't about chasing visibility for its own sake.
 It's about making sure your effort actually moves the needle, for you and your team.
 That comes down to intent, preparation, and a reputation for bringing clarity where things are murky.
 If you're still looking for the right room, start with the work.
 Leave a clear trail behind you.
 That's what gets you in and keeps you there.